-The Excel Choose function returns a value from a list, that corresponds to a supplied index number.
+The Excel Choose function returns a value from an array, that corresponds to a supplied index number (position).

-It may help to think of the Choose function as a function that returns the nth entry in a given list.
+I.e. the Choose function returns the n'th entry in a given list.

-In Excel 2007 or Excel 2010, up to 254 values can be supplied to the Choose function.
+In current versions of Excel (2007 and later), up to 254 value arguments can be supplied to the Choose function.
 However, in Excel 2003, you can only supply up to 29 values to the function.

-Further information and examples of the Excel Choose Function can be found on the Microsoft Office website.
+For further information and examples of the Excel Choose Function, see the Microsoft Office website.

-If you get an error from the Excel Choose Function, this is likely to be the #VALUE! error:
+If you get an error from the Excel Choose Function, this is likely to be one of the following: